yescallop/c6ol/README.md

 ## Play Now

-An official instance is hosted at [c6.zhixia.dev](https://c6.zhixia.dev/).
+An official instance is hosted [here](https://c6.zhixia.dev/).
 Please refrain from sending automatic requests without prior notice.
 Games idle for more than 30 days are subject to removal.

 ## Features